These can be windbreak trees, a flowering hedge, privacy hedges and even a slope.

 Planting Zones - Different USDA maps including the hardiness zone map, rainfall map and frost map.

-Perennial Plant? - The two types of perennials and the common
+What is a Perennial Plant? - The two types of perennials and the common characteristics they have.

 How to Water Plants - Summary of important considerations when watering plants.
 Also over/underwatering plants.